 - Household products

 In many cases, the responsibility for a product defect that causes injury lies with the sellers, manufacturers, or distributors of the product.
-If you’ve been injured by a product, you may be eligible for compensation to pay for your medical expenses, lost income, and the pain and distress you’ve experienced.
+If a product has caused you injury, you might qualify for compensation to pay for your medical expenses, lost income, and the pain and distress you’ve experienced.